 - Serve immediately with grated pecorino cheese and a grind or two of black pepper.

-- If you want to make this gluten-free, then swap the rigatoni for your favourite gluten-free pasta.
+- Can I make this gluten-free?
+If you want to make this gluten-free, then swap the linguine for your favourite gluten-free pasta.